lucasmreis/blogSource/src/posts/learning-reason-part-1.md

   };
 ```

 We are defining outputs for the "A", "K", "Q" and "J" inputs, and calling the `parseNumValue` function with the value if it did not match any of the previous.
 The compiler will not let us continue if our `parseNumValue` does not return a suit option!
-Let's implement it, and learn some new Reason concepts:
+Let's implement it, and learn some new ReasonML concepts:

 ```js
 let parseNumValue = numStr => {